andreu-vall/tfg/README.md

 # PETER-Andreu

-Train a transformers model from scratch to learn to generate personalized justifications on why you might like or dislike some items.
+Train a transformers model from scratch to learn to generate personalized explanations on why you might like or dislike some items.

 ## Prerquisites
 ```